isakaii/navao/README.md

 # Weaver

-**Become an Expert Prompt Engineer**
+**Take your context with you in every prompt**

-Weaver automatically optimizes your prompts with relevant context and tailors them for any AI model.
-Transform your browser into a prompt engineering powerhouse.
+Weaver automatically builds knowledge graphs from your saved content and optimizes prompts with intelligent, relevant context.
+Transform your browser into a comprehensive prompt engineering and knowledge management system.

 ## Features

-- **Save Context Anywhere**: Right-click on highlighted text to save it to Weaver
-- **AI-Powered Optimization**: Click "Optimize" button in ChatGPT to enhance prompts with saved context
-- **Simple Management**: View, delete, and manage saved text snippets through a clean popup interface
+- **One-Click Page Saving**: Click the Weaver icon and save entire webpage content automatically
+- **Knowledge Graph Generation**: AI automatically extracts concepts and relationships from saved content
+- **Smart Context Retrieval**: AI identifies and uses only relevant context for prompt optimization
+- **Visual Knowledge Exploration**: Interactive graph showing top 7 most connected concepts
 - **Advanced Prompt Engineering**: Uses Google's Gemini AI to apply expert prompt engineering techniques
+- **Optional Text Selection**: Still supports right-click saving for specific text snippets
 - **Local Storage**: All data stays on your device

 ## How It Works

+### Saving Content
+1. **One-Click Saving**: Click the Weaver extension icon, then "Save Current Page" to automatically extract and save webpage content
-1. **Save Context**: Highlight any text on the web, right-click, and select "Save to Weaver"
+2. **Optional Selection**: Or highlight specific text, right-click, and select "Save Selection to Weaver"
+3. **AI Processing**: Content is automatically processed to extract key concepts and relationships
+4. **Knowledge Graph**: Builds an interconnected graph of your saved knowledge

+### Optimizing Prompts
-2. **Go to ChatGPT**: Visit chat.openai.com or chatgpt.com
+1. **Go to ChatGPT**: Visit chat.openai.com or chatgpt.com
-3. **Type Your Prompt**: Start writing your message
+2. **Type Your Prompt**: Start writing your message (e.g., "write an email reply to Alicia")
-4. **Optimize**: Click the "Optimize" button (with Weaver logo) that appears
+3. **Click Optimize**: The "Optimize" button (with Weaver logo) appears next to Send
+4. **Smart Context Selection**: AI finds only relevant saved content (e.g., previous emails with Alicia)
-5. **Get Enhanced Results**: Your prompt is automatically optimized with relevant context
+5. **Enhanced Results**: Your prompt is optimized with targeted context and advanced techniques

 ## Installation